davaya/openc2-jadn/jadn-v2.0.md

 types defined in Section 4.2.1, and the *lexical space* is constructed using semantic keywords defined here or supplied from elsewhere.
 This difference has several effects:

-* Enumerated is a first-class JADN DataType, not a facet of string or integer representations.
+* Enumerated is a first-class JADN datatype, not a facet of string or integer representations.
-* Integer and Number are distinct first-class JADN DataTypes, not subsets of a *decimal* DataType.
+* Integer and Number are distinct first-class JADN datatypes, not subsets of a *decimal* datatype.
 Open and closed intervals apply to both Integers and Numbers.
 * System time (Epoch + Integer offset and the Seven-property subset of POSIX `tm`) is the value space of time-related Integers.
 The lexical space is broad, and lexical mappings beyond ISO 8601